soo89/Rainbow-SSD/README.md

 ### Intoroduction

-The conventional SSD has a couple of points to be supplemented
+The conventional SSD has <font color="red">a couple of points to be supplemented</font>
-   * Each layer in the feature pyramid is used independently ( the same object can be detected in multiple scales)
+   * Each layer in the feature pyramid is used independently (the same object can be detected in multiple scales)
-   * Small objects are not detected well ( this is not the problem only for SSD)
+   * Small objects are not detected well (this is not the problem only for SSD)

 <p align="center">
 <img src="image/conventional_ssd.png" alt="SSD Framework" width="600px">